Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: Current State of HSI in AD Scenarios

 \subsection{HSI-based Datasets for AD Scenarios}

-The development of HSI datasets for ADAS/AD applications has resulted in a number of datasets, each with distinct characteristics and limitations, as detailed in Table \ref{tab:HSIDatasetsDetails}, with representative image samples shown in Fig. \ref{fig:Datasets_Samples}.
-These datasets leverage HSI's capability to capture tens to hundreds of spectral bands across the electromagnetic spectrum, ranging from visible (VIS) to near-infrared (NIR) wavelengths for each spatial pixel, providing spectrally-rich information compared to conventional RGB images with just three channels.
-For example: \begin{itemize} \item The HyKo \cite{winkens2017hyko} dataset comprises two distinct sub-datasets: HyKo-NIR (covering the wavelength range of 630-975nm) and HyKo-VIS (470-630nm).
-While HyKo-NIR's road-focused camera view limits its applicability for comprehensive ADAS/AD perception tasks, HyKo-VIS offers 163 HSI cubes with 15 spectral bands. \item The HSI-Drive \cite{gutierrez2023hsi} dataset presents a more extensive collection spanning four weather seasons and various environmental conditions, although it is constrained by coarse pixel-wise class annotations and limited spectral coverage (25 bands, 600-975nm, primarily red and NIR spectra). \item The H-City \cite{shen4560035urban} dataset offers the highest spectral resolution with 128 channels and 19 finely-annotated class labels. \item The HSI-Road \cite{lu2020hsi} dataset provides binary classification (Road and Others). \item The Hyper-Drive \cite{hanson2023hyper} dataset, despite being the largest with 12,874 HSI images, includes only 500 finely labeled segmentation masks for off-road scenarios with two levels of labels, i.e. 4 classes (Path, Vegetation, Obstacle and Person) and 10 classes (Dirt, Rock, Paved, Concrete, etc.). \item Recently, Valme et al. \cite{valme2024road} collected a VIS-NIR (400-1000nm) dataset with 14 labeled classes focusing on road conditions (water, snow, ice, etc.) with limited samples (61 total: 35 water, 26 snow).
-However, this dataset is not publicly available. \end{itemize}

-Despite these diverse and significant efforts in dataset collection, several fundamental challenges remain across the existing HSI datasets.
-The common limitations of these datasets are: \begin{itemize} \item{Lack of standardization in spatial dimensions and spectral bands,} \item{Varying spectral coverage across datasets,} \item{Varying annotation schemes and class definitions,} \item{Significant class imbalance, as demonstrated in Table \ref{tab:ClassImbalanceDistribution_HSI_Datasets} for HSI-Drive and HyKo-VIS.} \end{itemize}
+Several urban-rural driving scenario based HSI datasets have been developed for ADAS/AD applications, each with distinct characteristics, as shown in Table~\ref{tab:HSIDatasetsDetails}.
+These datasets leverage HSI's capability, providing spectrally-rich information compared to conventional RGB images with just three channels, and cover visible (VIS) to near-infrared (NIR) wavelengths for each spatial pixel: \begin{itemize} \item The HyKo~\cite{winkens2017hyko} dataset comprises two distinct sub-datasets: HyKo-NIR (covering the wavelength range of 630-975nm) and HyKo-VIS (470-630nm).
+While HyKo-NIR's road-focused camera view limits its applicability for comprehensive ADAS/AD perception tasks, HyKo-VIS offers 163 HSI cubes with 15 spectral bands. \item The HSI-Drive~\cite{gutierrez2023hsi} dataset presents a more extensive collection spanning four weather seasons and various environmental conditions, although it is constrained by coarse pixel-wise class annotations and limited spectral coverage (25 bands, 600-975nm, primarily red and NIR spectra). \item The H-City~\cite{shen4560035urban} dataset offers the highest spectral resolution with 128 channels and 19 finely-annotated class labels. \item The HSI-Road~\cite{lu2020hsi} dataset provides binary classification (Road and Others). \end{itemize} Despite these diverse and significant efforts in dataset collection, several fundamental challenges remain across the existing HSI datasets.
+The common limitations of these datasets are: \begin{itemize} \item{Lack of standardization in spatial dimensions and spectral bands,} \item{Varying spectral coverage across datasets,} \item{Varying annotation schemes and class definitions,} \item{Significant class imbalance, as demonstrated in Table~\ref{tab:ClassImbalanceDistribution_HSI_Datasets} for HSI-Drive and HyKo-VIS.} \end{itemize}